peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

      When using period scanning, notifications preempt the scanning timer.
-If the NOTIFY-induced check finds that the CDS/CDNSKEY RRset is indeed new or has changed, the corresponding child's timer may be reset and the scanning frequency reduced (e.g. to once a week).
+If the NOTIFY-induced check finds that the CDS/CDNSKEY RRset is indeed new or has changed, the corresponding child's timer may be reset and the scanning frequency reduced (e.g., to once a week).
      If a CDS/CDNSKEY change is later detected through scanning (without having received a notification), NOTIFY-related state SHOULD be cleared, reverting to the default scanning schedule for this child.